 Moldavite

-Moldavite is a beautiful green tektite that is only found in one area: the southern part of the Czech Republic, a small adjacent part of Austria and a small part of Germany.
-The meteorite that caused the formation of moldavite hit just northwest of present-day Munich.
-The crater that was created as a result is called the Ries crater.
+Moldavite is a beautiful green tektite found in only one region: the southern part of the Czech Republic, with small adjacent areas in Austria and Germany.
+The meteorite impact that led to the formation of moldavite occurred just north-west of present-day Munich.
+The resulting crater is known as the Ries crater.

 Lausitz moldavite, Coll and photo N. Hudepol